 Debbie Hartung and Kris Bhat, the artists behind the brand, wanted to fill the fashion void they saw in the world of kids’ clothes — there are so many choices for adults, they thought, but for kids, not so much.
 Their styles are funky and cool, and every organic cotton design is screen-printed locally with 100 percent sweatshop-free labor.
 They even offer a clothing recycling program (because we all know how fast kids grow up); just send back used items and get a 15 percent discount and free shipping on your next order.
 Rock ‘n Roll Babies is one company that really, well, rocks.

 Story by Jessica Tzerman.
 This article originally appeared in Plenty in May 2008.
-This story was added to MNN.com in August 2009.
+This story was added to MNN.com.